 Nematode samples should be taken from 4-5 acre plots when attempting to diagnose large fields as nematode populations are not evenly distributed.
 Using a soil probe collect 20 to 30 soil cores at a depth of 6 to 8 inches from each area in a zigzag pattern.
 Place samples in a plastic bag and place in Nematode Assay box, which can be obtained from your local county extension agent.
 If samples cannot be sent within a few days, store at a cool temperature (do not freeze or leave in the heat).
 Nematode samples are best when taken in the Fall when populations are higher, and sufficient time is available to develop a management plan for the following year.

-Infected plants and roots may also be sent to the Plant Disease & Insect clinic to be examined.
+Infected plants and roots may also be sent to the NC State University Plant Disease & Insect Clinic to be examined.
 The benefits of sending samples to the clinic is that other nematode and disease problems contributing to crop loss or damage can be identified.
 When sending samples (preferably entire plants with some soil) include an accurate crop history, information about fertility, herbicides, and cultural practices to aid in diagnosis.

 As an obligate parasite, root knot nematodes require a living plant to reproduce.
 The root knot nematode life cycle will occur more rapidly when temperatures are above 64°F and host plants are available.
 Sandy soil texture with large spaces between particles also promotes more movement through the soil since root knot nematodes move through water films.